holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     }
     ```

-* `Delete`: indicates a deletion of a previously existing entry creation action.
+* `Delete`: Marks an existing entry and its creation action as deleted.
 The entry containing the hashes of the action and entry to be deleted are contained in the action struct.

     ```rust
     struct Delete {